katrinanova/ColorNote/README.md

 ## Features

 ColorNote app allows users to create notes, organize them in notebooks and share notes freely through the provided links.
-Notes can also have various file attachments.
+Notes can also have various multiple file attachments.
 Notes can be organized by color.

-As an option, user can login with twitter account.
+As an option, user can login with facebook or twitter account.

 I designed the website to have a consistent interface throughout the notes-index view, single notebook-view or search-view.

-The search allows user to select from notebooks and notes at the same time, which I achieved with PgSearch library’s Multi-search.

 The selected or first note’s view is always present on the page.

 The user can edit the note in place, which is saved automatically.

-The user can easily get a link to share the chosen note by clicking on the “share icon”.
+The search allows user to select from notebooks and notes at the same time, which I achieved with PgSearch library’s Multi-search.

  Users can: